 - the cheapest tariff available

-You may also need a specific tariff for the energy meter you have - for example, if you have a prepayment meter or ‘dual rate’ meter.
+You should also check whether you need a specific tariff for the type of electricity meter you have - for example, if you have a prepayment meter or an ‘Economy 7’ meter.

 - Once you’ve found one, call the supplier - they’ll set up the switch and tell your old supplier.
 Alternatively, you can switch online.